GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

     * The first term allows a simple constant eddy viscosity
     * The second term corresponds to a very common eddy viscosity model (e.g. *Shiono, K. & Knight, D. W. 1991.
 Turbulent open-channel flows with variable depth across the channel.
 Journal of Fluid Mechanics, 222, 617-646*)
 * A simple second-order-in-space explicit scheme is used to discretise the equations.
 The eddy viscosity $\epsilon$ is clipped if needed to prevent violation of the time-step constraint for explicit diffusion (`eddy_viscosity <= (min_grid_cell_side_length**2 / (2 * timestep))`).
 This approach can work well in practical cases where turbulent diffusion is not very strong.
 For models with high resolution and/or strong turbulent diffusion, you may need to reduce the `timestep` to prevent clipping from affecting the solution.
 The same approach to limiting the eddy-viscosity is used in the model SWASH (*Zijlema, M.; Stelling, G. & Smit, P. SWASH: An operational public domain code for simulating wave fields and rapidly varied flows in coastal waters Coastal Engineering, 2011, 58, 992 - 1012*).
+* See [here](examples/overbank_flow/) for a test of the turbulent diffusion model in SWALS, which compares with a separate solution for steady-state overbank flow.

 ## The Leap-frog schemes